-- A healthy snack such as a banana / apple / grapes, cut up carrots/watermelon, raisins etc. Please do not send in sodas, crisps/chips or sweets/candy/chocolate.
-Or purchase snack tickets from the Front Office. - A refilled water bottle (it is important that your child stays hydrated during the school day). - A hat or cap which should be left at school.
-The school rule states: No hat, no play, no fun today!
-In other words, if they do not wear their hat they will sit in the shade instead of playing. - Sunscreen if required. - A change of clothes for younger children which should be left at school. - Indoor shoes for rainy and muddy days.
-These can be kept at school. - A packed lunch or lunch ticket if they are staying past 13:10, e.g. for a club session.
+- A healthy snack such as a banana / apple / grapes, cut up carrots/watermelon, raisins etc. Please do not send in sodas, crisps/chips or sweets/candy/chocolate. - A refilled water bottle (it is important that your child stays hydrated during the school day). - A hat or cap which should be left at school.
+We strongly recommend that a hat is worn for outdoor play. - Sunscreen if required. - A change of clothes for younger children which should be left at school. - Indoor shoes for rainy and muddy days.
+These can be kept at school. - A packed lunch or lunch ticket if they are staying past 13:10 e.g. for a club session.